-The amendment is applied retrospectively and clarifies in IAS 16 and IAS 38 that the asset may be revalued by reference to observable data on either the gross or the net carrying amount.
+The amendment is applied retrospectively and clarifies in IAS 16 and IAS 38 that the asset may be revalued by reference to observable data by either adjusting the gross carrying amount of the asset to market value or by determining the market value of the carrying value and adjusting the gross carrying amount proportionately so that the resulting carrying amount equals the market value.

 In addition, the accumulated depreciation or amortisation is the difference between the gross and carrying amounts of the asset.
+This amendment did not have any impact to the revaluation adjustments recorded by the Group during the current year.